QuixThe2nd/ProntoLM/README.md

 **Pro**babilistic **N**on-**To**kenised **L**anguage **M**odel

+ProntoLM is a novel approach to machine learning & language models.
+The goal when creating this was to create something that is machine learning by definition, using the simplest approach possible.
+I very much doubt this project will ever have a real use case.
+I created this because I love experimenting with novel ideas.
+I don't plan on maintaining this project, though I probably will randomly commit improvements when I have bursts of dopamine/motivation to work on it.
+For those who love tinkering with projects like this, I encourage you to fork this project.
+I'd love to see how you can improve it.
+Feel free to send in a PR if you've improved on this project, if it's good, I'll accept it.

 ## What is ProntoLM?

 ProntoLM is a probabilistic, non-tokenised language model that generates completions based on a provided text dataset.
 It utilizes a simple pattern matching and counting approach to generate the completions, which allows it to run perfectly well without a GPU/CPU with a single thread.
 The language model does not use weights or a neural network to remain lightweight and easy to modify/improve.